NueloSE/alx-zero_day/0x03-git/README.md

 This is directory contains task for understanding git and github Below are the task:

-Mandatory Task
+- Mandatory Task:
--Repo-session: create a new directory
+  - Repo-session: create a new directory
--Coding fury road:
+  - Coding fury road:
--Collaboration is the base of a company
+  - Collaboration is the base of a company
--Collaboration be up to date
+  - Collaboration be up to date

-Advanced
+- Advanced Task:
--HAAA what did you do???
+  - HAAA what did you do???
--Never push too much
+  - Never push too much